meobilivang/phase-1-vtdc-vtnet/Week 3/SDN-OpenVswitch/README.md

       What are Advantages & Disadvantages of using `VXLA` network in a Datacenter?
   ````
 ### Advantages:
 - **Scalibility**: Solving limitations in terms of L2 identitifier quantity.
-In fact, VLAN supports only 4096 segments at maximum but VXLAN can reach up to 16 millions with 24bit VNI.
+In fact, VLAN provides only 4095 possible segments at maximum but VXLAN can reach up to 16 millions with 24bit VNI.
-- **Multi-tenancy & Isolation**: As
-- **IP Mobility**:
+- **Isolation & Security**: `VXLAN` employs `VNI` to ensure the isolation of traffic.
+Each segment, definied by `VNI`, is an isolated environment, which expects to enhance the network traffic security.
+- **Multi-tenancy**: `Segmentation` & `Isolation` of `VXLAN` enables multi-tentant model.
+Multiple tenants can share the same infrastructure, and this leads to more efficient resources usage.
+- **VM Mobility**: VM migration is now independent of physical network configuration.
+Those machines can be moved from a subnet on a host to another host with another subnet while its IP remains unchanged.
 - ****
 - **Hardware Support**: Increasing become a standard.
 Supported by multiple modern switching devices.